Weavers Guild of Minnesota Staff

 WGM Role: Fiber Source Store, In-kind Donations, Guild Membership, Guild Services and Activities

 Karin has extensive experience working with stakeholders, managing projects and writing content for non-profits.
-Her background is in arts administration as both an artist and a facilitator, and retail management.
-Her expertise is writing and communication with a focus on crafting engaging, clear content and creating teaching materials.
+Her background is in arts administration as both an artist and a facilitator, and she has also worked in retail, making her a great fit to manage WGM’s on-site store.
+Karin’s expertise is writing and communication.
+Her focus is crafting engaging, clear content with an eye toward making the complicated easily explainable.
 Karin holds a Master’s Degree in Anthropology.
-She is a practicing fiber artist, specializing in katazome, a Japanese surface design technique which she teaches, and is also a weaver and indigo-dyer.
+A practicing fiber artist, she specializes in katazome, a Japanese surface design technique (using stencils and paste-resist) which she teaches.
+She is also a weaver and indigo-dyer.